Kelly Hancock: Texas Senate

-In the Texas Senate's 83rd Legislative Session of 2013, Hancock was tabbed to serve on the following committees: Transportation, Jurisprudence, Business and Commerce, and Senate Administration.
+In the Texas Senate's 83rd Legislative Session of 2013, Hancock was tapped to serve on the following committees: Transportation, Jurisprudence, Business and Commerce, and Senate Administration.
 Hancock serves as the vice chairman of the Economic Development Committee.

 In September 2013, Hancock announced his intent to run for a second term in the Senate.

 Hancock was named one of the "Worst Legislators" in Texas by Texas Monthly magazine in 2017.

 In 2021, Republicans in the Texas legislature drew heavily pro-Republican gerrymandered maps to vastly increase the number of safe Republican districts.
 Hancock's district, which had been a competitive district in the 2020 election, was redrawn to make it much more Republican.

 Hancock was reelected to the state Senate in the general election held on November 6, 2018.
 With 132,001 votes (54.1 percent), he defeated his Democratic opponent, Gwenn Burud, who polled 112,113 (45.9 percent).
 His margin in Tarrant County was sufficient to overcome his loss in increasingly Democratic Dallas County.

 Legislation

 NCAA championship game in Arlington

 In April 2013, Hancock authored Senate Bill 398, which ensured AT&T Stadium in Arlington would be eligible for state funds in the facility's pursuit of a BCS National Championship game in College Football.
 Governor Rick Perry signed the bill into law.
-Arlington and AT&T Stadium will host college football's first playoff National Championship Game after the 2014 season.
+AT&T Stadium hosted the inaugural College Football Playoff National Championship Game in 2015.